-Merson Law is the best medical malpractice law firm in New York City.
+Merson Law’s team of medical malpractice lawyers: the best in New York City.

 Founder Jordan Merson of Merson Law has built a stellar reputation representing medical malpractice clients who have suffered catastrophic injuries.
-The medical malpractice team at Merson Law has extensive experience litigating medical malpractice cases valued in excess of $1 million and much of their background includes prosecuting cases that have resolved for more than $10 million.
+The medical malpractice lawyers at Merson Law have extensive experience litigating medical malpractice cases valued in excess of $1 million and much of their background includes prosecuting cases that have resolved for more than $10 million.

 Here are some of the medical malpractice cases litigated by Jordan Merson of Merson Law*: